merenlab/merenlab.org/_posts/anvio/2015-11-14-pangenomics.md

 ### Generating protein clusters for the data matrixFor our analysis of ten *Escherichia coli* (EC) genomes, we downloaded genbank files from [ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/](ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/).

 {:.notice}
-If you would like to repeat this analysis on your collection of genomes, you can use prodigal to identify open reading frames, and use the resulting genbank files instead.
+If you would like to repeat this analysis on your collection of genomes, you can use any gene finder that reports proper genbank files for open reading frames identified, and use those genbank files instead (we thought prodigal would work, but the genbank files prodigal generates does not seem to be compatible with genbank file format ITEP expects.
+Why?
+Because <a href="https://twitter.com/merenbey/status/662373313826693120">reasons</a>).

 We clustered amino acid sequences for 47,415 open reading frames in these genomes using [ITEP](https://price.systemsbiology.org/research/itep/) ("Integrated Toolkit for Exploration of Pan-genomes", a useful tool we were introduced by our colleague [Rika Anderson](https://twitter.com/RikaEAnderson)).
 ITEP identified a total of 7,795 protein clusters in our collection, where each cluster contained 1 to 102 proteins.